awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 **To create your Amazon EBS CSI plugin IAM role with `eksctl`**

-1. Create an IAM role and attach the required AWS managed policy with the following command\.
+1. Create an IAM role and attach a policy\.
+AWS maintains an AWS managed policy or you can create your own custom policy\.
+You can create an IAM role and attach the AWS managed policy with the following command\.
 Replace *`my-cluster`* with the name of your cluster\.
 The command deploys an AWS CloudFormation stack that creates an IAM role and attaches the IAM policy to it\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.

    ```
    eksctl create iamserviceaccount \